 Challenge #2: Salesforce CPQ Tabs and Tables

-Another complexity of Salesforce CPQ testing is when pages contain internal tabs which control the table and fields visible under the tab.
+Another complexity of Salesforce CPQ testing is when pages contain internal tabs that control the table and fields visible under the tab.

 Provar Solution #2: Inbuilt Tab and Table Mapping